 In 2010, Brad Booth was diagnosed with desmoplastic small round cell tumor.
 The Booth's decided on MD Anderson in Houston for treatment and would be there a minimum of three months, if everything went smoothly.
 They began to look at apartments to rent and almost signed a $3,000 per month lease, until he met a friend in Helena who was able to connect him with the Amschwand Sarcoma Cancer Foundation.
 They were able to give him an apartment during his time in Houston.

-We ask that you help keep Brad's passion alive, by considering donating towards his legacy.
+In late November 2017, Brad was completely healed and went on to be with the Lord.
+We ask you that you help keep Brad's passion alive by considering donating towards his legacy.